42Crunch/api-security-audit-action/README.md

 ### `share-everyone`

-Automatically shares API collections created by the CI/CD task with everyone in your organization on the 42Crunch platform.
+Automatically shares API collections created by the CI/CD task with everyone in your organization on 42Crunch Platform.
 Accepted values are: `OFF`, `READ_ONLY`, `READ_WRITE`.
 Default is `OFF`.
 Note that the identity the action runs under (the owner of the API token) must have the `Share with Everyone` permission, otherwise the task will fail with a 403 error.

 ### `json-report`